Oudwins/zog/README.md

 	Params() map[string]any // params for the error as defined by Message() string
 	SetMessage(string)
-	Error() string // returns the string of the wrapped error Unwrap() error // returns the wrapped error
+	Error() string // returns the string representation of the ZogError.
+The same as String().
+Printf will not print correctly otherwise.
+  String() string // returns the string representation of the ZogError.
+Example: "ZogError{Code: '', ...}"
+	Unwrap() error // returns the wrapped error.
 }
 ```